ezsystems/commerce-documentation/docs/guide/breadcrumbs/breadcrumbs_faq.md

 ## Why do the breadcrumbs for my controller only display the root element?

-Please check the routing.yml.
+Please check `routing.yml`.

-The `RoutesBreadcrumbsGenerator` need at least the parameter `breadcrumb_path`.
+The `RoutesBreadcrumbsGenerator` need the `breadcrumb_path` parameter.
 This parameter usually contains the key of the current routing definition.

 ``` yaml
 custom_blog_index: